 Quality content is one of the three most important factors in the 200+ factors in the ever-changing Google algorithm.

 If you’re going for simplicity and few words on the page, you’re not likely to rank very well.
 We see this a lot.
 Web designers want a clean, simple look.
-Clients say, “My prospects/customers/visitors won’t read.”
+Clients say, “My prospects/customers/visitors won’t read the website.”
 It’s an SEO mistake.

 Users do read, and they don’t.
 Research shows that people scan content on the web, typically in an F-pattern.
 Furthermore, they do slow down and read paragraphs that interests them.
 Bullets, numbers, brief sentences short paragraphs, bolding, and images all help to break up text-heavy pages.
-They engage the reader.
+These text and design elements engage the reader.

 4. Disregarding User Intent